 2. 5-alpha-reductase converts testosterone into DHT.

 3. DHT causes the terminal hairs to miniaturize.

 4. These leaves short, soft, fluffy vellus hairs that provide inadequate scalp coverage.

 5. You will lose hair as the growth phases gradually become shorter.

 Thought to be an immune system disorder that causes follicles to stop producing hairs in patches on the head.
-In severe cases, it can advance to the stage where all hair on the head is lost (alopecia totalis) or even a complete absence of body hair results (alopecia universalis).
-In most cases, the hair will reappear on its own, but until then, the condition can be very distressing to sufferers, mainly as its cause can be challenging to determine.
-If you feel you may be suffering from this form of hair loss, seek the advice of your physician who will carry out a physical examination and conduct blood tests to help determine the cause.
+In severe cases, it can advance to the stage where all hair on the head is lost (alopecia totalis) or even a complete absence of body hair results (alopecia Universalis).
+In most cases, the hair will reappear on its own, but the condition can be very distressing to sufferers until then, mainly as its cause can be challenging to determine.
+If you feel you may be suffering from this form of hair loss, seek the advice of your physician, who will carry out a physical examination and conduct blood tests to help determine the cause.